gamringer/ecdh-ss-rfc/jose-ecdh-ss.md

 # Key Agreement with Elliptic Curve Diffie-Hellman Static-Static

-This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Static-Static [@!RFC6090], in combination with the Concat KDF, as defined in
+This section defines the specifics of key agreement with Elliptic Curve Diffie-Hellman Static-Static, in combination with the Concat KDF, as defined in
 [Section 5.8.2.1 of NIST.800-56A](https://csrc.nist.gov/publications/detail/sp/800-56a/rev-3/final)
 for use as a symmetric key to wrap the CEK with the "C20PKW", "XC20PKW",